 Fast forward to today and Professor Angst offers students the opportunity to learn problem solving, and problem framing, through the lens of empathy.
 Following design thinking principles, students immerse themselves in the challenge, define the user-centered needs, ideate solutions, develop prototypes, and test them to de-risk before implementing.
 The Mary S. Pulido Technology Center, a state of the art computer lab donated by benefactors, enables Notre Dame students to work closely with Innovation Scholars, collaborating on the full design thinking process and ultimately in creating innovations.

 In line with the Notre Dame mission and values, students do more than just make a recommendation – they build it!
 With generous support from the Pulido-Walker Foundation, students have the opportunity each semester to receive funding to work with Saint Bakhita’s to implement their ideas.
 To date students have launched a program to combat deforestation, an e-commerce platform to sell items made by students at Saint Bakhita’s, and implemented a remote tutoring program aimed at improving literacy, to name but a few!

 The collaboration with Notre Dame has also resulted in an advisory board where industry experts help coach student teams, the Innovation for Impact Club that enables students across campus to engage in creating Innovation for Impact, and the Innovation Fellows program for students to work in-country with Saint Bakhita’s on project implementation.
-Students can also participate in a sequence of classes that enable a multi-year academic engagement, including an Immersion Course where students travel in-country, and a consulting course, Innovation for Impact, where students build their concepts and work with Saint Bakhita’s to launch them.
+Students can also participate in a sequence of classes that enable a multi-year academic engagement, including an Immersion Course where students travel in-country, and a consulting course, Applied Impact Consulting, where students build their concepts and work with Saint Bakhita’s to launch them.

 Expanding access to education and enabling remote tutoring and mentoring